AniketP04/AniketP04.github.io/_pages/about.md

 **🔭 Currently Exploring**

-Deeply focused on Computer Vision — and currently venturing 🎯 into 3D Computer Vision 🧊.
+Deeply focused on Computer Vision — and currently venturing 🎯 into 3D Vision 🧊.
 Fascinated by how spatial understanding can unlock entirely new dimensions of perception for AI systems

 **🏛️ Research Journey**